-Historical knowledge of the benefits of cod liver oil
+Historical knowledge of the health benefits of cod liver oil

 Have you heard about grandma’s secret remedy for winter?
 I did not personally experience this, but the story is that moms lined up their kids and forced a spoonful of cod liver oil into each grimacing mouth.
 Even though kids resisted, they knew they’d better take it.
 Mom knew best and she knew that cod liver oil kept her children healthy all winter long.